 Becoming Business Bilinguals

-PROVO, Utah – Aug 16, 2021 – Nearly sixty-five percent of BYU students speak a second language, and BYU ranks third in the nation for the most graduates with foreign language degrees.
+PROVO, Utah – Aug 16, 2021 – Nearly 65 percent of BYU students speak a second language, and BYU ranks third in the nation for the most graduates with foreign language degrees.
 For bilingual students who want to couple their language skills with business knowledge, the global business and literacy minor offered by the Whitmore Global Business Center (GBC) at the BYU Marriott School of Business can help students accomplish that goal.

 By pairing their language proficiencies with their business courses, students gain valuable skills to help them in their future careers.
 Jonathon Wood, managing director of the GBC, describes the need for business language abilities among students.
-“I often visit freshman classes and I'll say, ‘Okay, raise your hand if you speak a second language,’ and eighty percent of students in the room put their hands up,” he says.
+“I often visit freshman classes and I'll say, ‘Okay, raise your hand if you speak a second language,’ and 80 percent of students in the room put their hands up,” he says.
 “I then say, ‘Fantastic—leave your hand up if you know enough in your language to walk into a boardroom and conduct a presentation on return on investments or marketing strategies using your language.’
-Each time, every single hand comes down.”
+Each time, every single hand comes down.